k0staa/k0staa.github.io/_posts/2020-06-12-real-time-image-animation.markdown

 ...or to create face image animations using the previously created video of your face:
 [Animation from video]({{ site.url }}/assets/images/animate_from_video.gif )

-In this post I will show the code from my repository [real-time-image-animation-docker] (https://github.com/k0staa/real-time-image-animation-docker) but I would not created that without other people's work.
+In this post I will show the code from my repository [real-time-example-of-first-order-motion-model-for-image-animation](https://github.com/k0staa/real-time-example-of-first-order-motion-model-for-image-animation)but I would not created that without other people's work.
 Projects I used:

 [AliaksandrSiarohin/first-order-model](https://github.com/AliaksandrSiarohin/first-order-model)